-In January 2020, Debenhams will vacate their store comprising of over 93,000ft2 of retail space in the city.
+In January 2020, Debenhams vacated its store comprising of over 93,000ft2 of retail space in the city.
 The premises are impractical for occupation by a single retailer and are significantly under-utilised in their current form, with around 40% of floor space left empty.

-It is therefore important that a plan comes forward on how such an important city centre site can best be used.
+It was therefore important that a plan came forward on how such an important city centre site can best be used.

-The city council has rightly recognised that the Debenhams department store offers one of the most significant city centre development opportunities in years and we believe our plans will deliver a sustainable long-term future for the three sites.
+The city council has rightly recognised that the Debenhams department store offers one of the most significant city centre development opportunities in years and our approved plans will deliver a sustainable long-term future for the three sites.

 The retail world is undergoing many changes brought about by the internet, but people still want places to visit and to live.

-The proposal is to redevelop the Debenhams sites fronting the High Street, Guildhall Street, the Buttermarket and Mercery Lane, and create a mix of retail space and residential apartments.
+The proposal will redevelop the Debenhams sites fronting the High Street, Guildhall Street, the Buttermarket and Mercery Lane, and create a mix of retail space and residential apartments.

-The property – 15-16 Guildhall Street – currently trading as a Cotswold Outdoor store is the subject of a sub-lease with Debenhams and is included within the Guildhall Quarter project.
+The property – 15-16 Guildhall Street – formerly trading as Cotswold Outdoor is the subject of a sub-lease with Debenhams and is included within the Guildhall Quarter project.

-It is proposed that the current ground floor will remain as retail with the upper floors redeveloped into six apartments.
-Debenhams currently operates two sites with a total size of 93,525ft2 of which only 59,353ft2 – 63% of the total – is used as retail floorspace.
+The current ground floor will remain as retail with the upper floors redeveloped into six apartments.
+Debenhams operated two sites with a total size of 93,525ft2 of which only 59,353ft2 – 63% of the total – was used as retail floorspace.

 The existing buildings fronting onto Mercery Lane and Buttermarket are listed Grade II*, and 3-9 Guildhall Street and the Cotswold Outdoor building are listed as Grade II.

-It is proposed to subdivide the Debenhams store on the High Street, Guildhall Street, the Buttermarket and Mercery Lane into viable retail units – ranging from 1,885ft2 to 10,550ft2 – that accommodate the needs of today’s retail, food service and hospitality businesses.
+The Debenhams store on the High Street, Guildhall Street, the Buttermarket and Mercery Lane will be subdivided into viable retail units – ranging from 1,885ft2 to 10,550ft2 – that accommodate the needs of today’s retail, food service and hospitality businesses.

-There will also be the option for one unit to have a dual frontage onto High Street and Guildhall, and it would be possible to combine other units to provide dual frontage on the High Street/Mercery Lane in the heart of the city.
+There is an option for one unit to have a dual frontage onto High Street and Guildhall, and it would be possible to combine other units to provide dual frontage on the High Street/Mercery Lane in the heart of the city.

-76 apartments are proposed with 45 on the upper floors of the main Debenhams store on Mercery Lane, the Buttermarket, a further 25 on Guildhall Street, and six above 15-16 Guildhall Street, making use of the under-utilised retail space.
+74 apartments are proposed with 45 on the upper floors of the main Debenhams store on Mercery Lane, the Buttermarket, a further 25 on Guildhall Street, and four above 15-16 Guildhall Street, making use of the under-utilised retail space.

-The current space above the ground floor shops, exceeds what is required for retail operations, and would be redeveloped for residential with a proposed mix of one, two and three-bedroomed apartments offering city centre living.
-To achieve this, some of the buildings would be increased in height by a further two storeys, but with limited visual impact on the current streetscape and skyline.
+The existing space above the ground floor shops exceeds what was required by Debenhams for retail operations, and will be redeveloped for residential with a proposed mix of one, two and three-bedroomed apartments offering city centre living.
+To achieve this, some of the buildings will be increased in height by a further two storeys, but with limited visual impact on the current streetscape and skyline.

-The nearby Cotswold Outdoor store is under a sub-lease arrangement with Debenhams, meaning it is also part of the scheme.
-It is proposed the ground floor would remain as retail space, with the upper floors redeveloped into six apartments.
+The former Cotswold Outdoor store was under a sub-lease arrangement with Debenhams, meaning it is also part of the scheme.
+The ground floor will remain as retail space, with the upper floors redeveloped into four apartments.

-The new apartments would help meet the demand for new housing in Canterbury.
+The new apartments will help meet the demand for new housing in Canterbury.

 The existing buildings with their frontage onto Mercery Lane and the Buttermarket are listed Grade II* and 3-9 Guildhall Street and 15-16 Guildhall Street (the Cotswold Outdoor building) is Grade II listed.
-We are sensitive to the heritage of the existing buildings and are proposing the art deco main frontage of the Debenhams store on Guildhall Street, which is not listed but is popular locally, is retained within the design of the scheme.
+We are sensitive to the heritage of the existing buildings and the art deco main frontage of the Debenhams store on Guildhall Street, which is not listed but is popular locally, will be retained within the design of the scheme.

 When complete, the buildings will be a maximum of five storeys high, including the ground floor retail space, which is an increase of two floors over the current buildings.
 The additional floors will be stepped back from the building line to reduce visibility.